Ada Baker: Later life

 Baker continued working throughout her life and remained involved in teaching children to sing.
 In March 1933 she was elected to the executive of the Australian Music Teachers' Alliance and on 25 November was elected vice-president.
 She was re-elected to this position in 1934 and 1935.
 She gave two lectures for the alliance: the first in July 1934 was "The Training of Children's Voices" and the second, in August 1938, was on English music of the sixteenth to the eighteenth centuries.
 By 1939 she had become an active member of the Nothing Under Seventy club, whose members were seventy years of age and above, regularly performing and undertaking charity work with other members.

 She continued to raise funds for charity.
-In 1945, after one of her grandchildren died while serving in the RAF, she set-up the "Grandmothers' Victory Bond League" to fund Australians in the Second World War.
+In 1945, after one of her grandchildren died while serving in the Royal Air Force, she set-up the "Grandmothers' Victory Bond League" to fund Australians in World War II.
 This, she said, would "give grandmothers a chance to do what they can to help fill the Third Victory Loan."
 Baker worked till she was 82, but retired after she was injured in a motor vehicle accident.

 Upon her retirement, over 60 past and present students arranged a testimonial concert at Sydney Town Hall on 14 July 1949, but Baker was too ill to attend.
 She died at her Pymble home on 24 July 1949.
 Services were held at St. Swithen's Church in Pymble, and she was interred at Northern Suburbs Crematorium.
 Ada Baker Street in Forde, Australian Capital Territory was named in her honour in 2006.